Importance of Ghee in Ayurveda

 – In the disorders occurring due to suppression of hunger, ghee should be taken at the beginning and at the end of meals.

-– Ghee exhibits thousands of actions based on processing.
+– Ghee exhibits thousands of actions based on the processing.

 – Ghee consumption should be done daily.
-For the purpose of Ghritana (oleation), ghee s administered at the end of Varsha Rutu or in Sharad Rutu.
+For the purpose of Ghritana (oleation), ghee is administered at the end of Varsha Rutu or in Sharad Rutu.

-– Oil is more heavier to digest when compared to ghee, fat (vasais heavier to digest when compared to oil and marrow (majja) is heavier to digest when compared to fat.
+– Oil is heavier to digest when compared to ghee, fat (vasa is heavier to digest when compared to oil and marrow (majja) is heavier to digest when compared to fat).